sccn/EEG-BIDS/README.md

 v7.4 - fix version issues for HED and BIDS.
 Export subjects in order.
 Remove unused columns in participants.tsv file

-v7.5 - adding support for coordsystem files, and for loading specific runs
+v7.5 - adding support for coordsystem files, and for loading specific runs, support for motion files